-The individuals surveyed included those helped through a range of funded programs, from the Red Cross' disaster services to Legal Aid's civil assistance to financial literacy supports provided by Able Up 8 Iowa and our own Women United program.
+The individuals surveyed included those helped through a range of funded programs, from the Red Cross' disaster services to Legal Aid's civil assistance to financial literacy supports provided by Able Up solution to persistent transportation barriers for working families.
+Further, it demonstrates that community change requires all of us: individuals, business, philanthropy, and non-profits!